opsway/hr_php_test/README.md

 1. Investigate application (ignore /tests folder) and write short description (no more than 100 words: how it works for every class you meet in functional on each classes, etc) to data/comments/1.txt file.
 Commit this file.

-2. Run main.php in CLI mode for export all products to console output writer.
+2. Run cli.php in CLI mode for export all products to console output writer.
 Redirect using redirect operator (https://en.wikipedia.org/wiki/Redirection_(computing)#Basic) console output to file data/2.txt.
 Put the commands you used to data/comments/2.txt.
 Commit both files.